nhsconnect/FHIR-Maternity-Record/pages/explore/explore_referral_details.md

 |  - - date | 0..1 | Required | dateTime | When item added to list<br/><font color='red'>The SHOULD contain a system time of when the item was added to the list.</font> |
 |  - - item | 1..1 | Mandatory | [Reference](http://hl7.org/fhir/stu3/references.html "Reference") | Actual entry<br/>Constraint (ref-1): SHALL have a contained resource if a local reference is provided<br/><font color="red">A reference to an Encounter resource included in the list This MUST use the CareConnect Observation profile. |
 |  - - - reference | 0..1 | Mandatory | String | Literal reference, Relative, internal or absolute URL |

+## Patient Reference ##

+The Plan and requested actions List has a mandated subject reference to the Patient resource.
+This means that any exchange of the Plan and requested actions heading data must also include the [Patient demographics List.](explore_patient_demographics.html)

 ## Mapping for Referral ##